 While some naysayers may turn down their thumbs and cry out that graffiti and street art is mere vandalism, others feel differently about the artwork grazing the walls in Bushwick.
 Come visit and explore the neighborhood where you can learn about some of the local artists such as, Cost, Revs, Enx, Mast, Never, Nekst, 4 Burners plus many more international artists who have traveled across the globe to display their artwork on the walls of Bushwick, Brooklyn.

 An easy way to reach the Collective and to experience and understand the artwork you will see is to take our pay-what-you-like tour.
 The highlight of the tour is the outdoor street gallery known as the Bushwick Collective, which begins on Jefferson Street and continues on Troutman Street towards Saint Nicholas Avenue.
 The accidental curator of the collective is Joseph Ficalora, a Native of Bushwick and Brooklyn.
 In 1991, Joseph’s father, Ignazio Ficalora, was killed on the way home from the family steel fabrication business.
 He was murdered for a few dollars in his wallet and the gold chain he had around his neck.
 At the time Joseph was only twelve years old.
 A few years ago, in 2011, Joseph experienced another tragedy, the loss of his mother, who battled a brain tumor for four years.
+Learn more about the tour.

 Joseph is now learning to heal from his years of growing up in a dirty and crime-ridden neighborhood by transforming the neighborhood and the walls of Bushwick into a safe & hip outdoor gallery.
 He has learned to wrangle the permits needed to legally display hundred of artist’s work.
 There is so much artwork to see you won’t be able to stop talking about it for days to come.